HSLdevcom/pelias-fuzzy-tests/README.md

 $ npm install
 ```

 You will also need the digitransit-specific branch of the Pelias fuzzy tester.

-Clone the repository from
+1. Clone the repository from [pelias-fuzzy-tester](https://github.com/hsldevcom/pelias-fuzzy-tester)
-[pelias-fuzzy-tester](https://github.com/pelias-fuzzy-tester) and run `npm install` in the created directory.
+2. run `npm install` in the created directory.
-Then use `npm link` command to link the fuzzy test project to use the custom tester (see npm documentation
-how to link local packages).

-You'll may want to change the geocoding endpoints for your local pelias instance in the local pelias.json config file as follows:
+3. run `npm link` command in ?? directory (CLARIFY THIS!)
+4. run `npm link xxx` command in ?? directory (CLARIFY THIS!)
+5. Create pelias-fuzzy-tester/pelias.json config file as follows:

 ```javascript
 {